SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

 *   When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform an asynchronous server-to-server callback to inform the payee (merchant) about this update.
+*   It is important to know that the callback is async, and not real-time.
+As we can’t guarantee when you get the callback, there could be a delay between when the payer is returned back to the merchant and when the callback arrives.
+If the merchant chooses to wait for the callback, the payer might be left at the merchant’s page until the response comes.
 *   Swedbank Pay will make an HTTP `POST` to the `callbackUrl` that was specified when the payee (merchant) created the payment.
 *   When the `callbackUrl` receives such a callback, an `HTTP` `GET` request must be made on the payment or on the transaction.
 The retrieved payment or transaction resource will give you the necessary information about the recent change/update.
 *   The callback will be retried if it fails.
 Below are the retry timings, in seconds from the initial transaction time:
     *   30 seconds